pmknutsen/spiky/README.md

 button above) and unpack to a local location.
 Add all sub-folders to the Matlab path.
 Type `spiky` to start.

+###API
+Spiky is accessible from the command line or your own functions and scripts via a global structure containing function handles to all Spiky routines.

 ###Documentation
 https://github.com/pmknutsen/spiky/wiki